SharaVigneswaran/Data-Science-Machine-Learning---Project/README.md

 | Accuracy   | 0.4427              | 0.3552 | 0.2938        | 0.3729        | 0.4375         |

+## The Most accurate Model

-The model with the highest accuracy is blabla.
+The model with the highest accuracy is augmented CamenBERT ...

+The confusion matrix shows ...

+Here is a snpi of the code ...

+The model behaves by ...

+### Erronerous Predictions

+During the creation porcess of the algorithm several challenges were phased.

+Firstly, to long running time on Colab ...

+Secondly, Overfitting of data ...

+Thirdly, Non representative augmented dataset ...

+Finally, pretrained models that were not accurate ...

+### Features of the LogoRank Application